-(March 14, 2023) – The Department of Education, Region Four opened its Science, Technology, Engineering, Art and Mathematics (STEAM) Fair today which is being hosted at the Hope Secondary School.
+THE Department of Education, Region Four, on Tuesday, opened its Science, Technology, Engineering, Art and Mathematics (STEAM) Fair, which is being hosted at the Hope Secondary School.

-The two-day activity began with an opening ceremony where Dr. Ritesh Tularam, Deputy Chief Education Officer (Technical) delivered the feature address.
-He said that the STEAM Fair which is being hosted in each Education District is a carefully integrated activity that is well positioned in the Ministry of Education’s Strategic Plan.
+The two-day activity began with an opening ceremony, where Dr. Ritesh Tularam, Deputy Chief Education Officer (Technical), said that the STEAM fair which is being hosted in each Education District is a carefully integrated activity that is well positioned in the Ministry of Education’s strategic plan.

-He said that at the STEAM Fairs, people will witness the hardworking, committed and dutiful students within the region, demonstrating their ingenious ideas and leadership potential represented in the many projects and solutions on display.
+According to a press release from the Education Ministry, he said that, at the STEAM fairs, people will witness the hardworking, committed and dutiful students within the region, demonstrating their ingenious ideas and leadership potential represented in the many projects and solutions on display.

-Regional Chairman Mr. Daniel Seeram said that in partnership with the Ministry of Education, the Regional Democratic Council has placed the improvement of education delivery and education infrastructure as priority areas.
+Regional Chairman of Region Four, Daniel Seeram, said that in partnership with the Ministry of Education, the Regional Democratic Council has placed the improvement of education delivery and education infrastructure as priority areas.

 He said that STEAM is very crucial in solving many of the modern problems and challenges that exist.
 He said that by equipping students with the necessary education and resources, modern solutions can be developed.

-According to Ms. Singh, based on entries received, 114 schools will be participating in the STEAM Fair showcasing 140 projects.
-She said that a competent panel of judges led by Chief Judge Mr. Nardeo Persaud retired Head Teacher of LBI Secondary School.
+According to Singh, based on entries received, many schools will be participating in the STEAM Fair showcasing 140 projects.
+She said that a competent panel of judges is led by chief judge, Mr. Nardeo Persaud, retired headteacher of LBI Secondary School.

-Ms. Faith Gulliver, Education Officer within the Department of Education said that the Fair is an opportunity for students to showcase their innovative and creative ideas through projects created by them with the assistance of teachers to find solutions and solve problems that exist within their surroundings.
+Faith Gulliver, Education Officer within the Department of Education said that the Fair was an opportunity for students to showcase their innovative and creative ideas through projects created by them with the assistance of teachers to find solutions and solve problems that exist within their surroundings.